ady333/DE2-Solar-panel-monitoring-and-optimization/README.md

 - twi.h

 ## Instructions and photo
-Describe how to use the application.
-Add photos or videos of your application.

 This project serves as an optimizer for the ideal orientation of a relatively close field of solar panels.
 This setup consists of a monocrystalline solar panel, a sensing and control circuit, along with a display.
 Depending on the illumination of individual photoresistors, the servo motor rotates accordingly, representing the orientation of the solar panel.
 This is a single-axis setup, meaning the circuit and corresponding software are designed for two photoresistors and one servo motor.
 The resulting necessary values for information purposes are displayed on a screen.
 Initially, an external memory module was also planned to store the acquired data.
 The circuit is designed to operate fully autonomously immediately after being put into operation.